mattilalab/petrov-et-al-2018/README.md

 Milano, Italy.
 6. University of Queensland, St. Lucia, QLD, 4072, Australia.

-Correspondence and requests for the scripts should be addressed to P.P. (email: petar.petrov (ат) utu (дот) fi)
+* Correspondence and requests for the scripts should be addressed to Petar Petrov (firstname.lastname@utu.fi)

 # Shell scripts used in the study.